-Despite connotations of the word ‘muffin’, English Muffins aren’t sweet.
-They are actually traditionally eaten at breakfast along with other traditional British cooked breakfast foods (eggs, bacon, etc.).
+Despite the connotations of the word ‘muffin’, English Muffins aren’t sweet.
+They are actually traditionally eaten at breakfast along with other traditional British-cooked breakfast foods (eggs, bacon, etc.).

 They taste like most bread items, bready!
 Yet with a crispy outer and a soft squidgy middle.
 Hard to describe I guess – you’ll just have to try!

 Why Spelt English Breakfast Muffins?

 As you may have noticed already from my other recipes, I have a slight obsession with spelt flour.
 Not only does spelt flour have a deeper flavour which is way tastier than popular processed white flours, but it is also better for your tummy!